Instrument landing system: History of precision approach landing systems

-The US-developed SCS-51 system provided a better accuracy for vertical and horizontal guidance.
+The US-developed SCS-51 was a mobile ILS system contained in a truck and a trailer that provided a better accuracy for vertical and horizontal guidance.
+Unlike today's permanently installed ILS-components this allowed to align the antenna array to the locally desired APP direction, since at the time most airbases did not have yet solid runways.
 Many sets were installed at airbases in the United Kingdom during World War II.
 After the formation of the International Civil Aviation Organization (ICAO) in 1947, ILS was selected as the first international standard precision approach system and was published in ICAO Annex 10 in 1950.
 Further development enabled ILS systems to provide up to CAT-III approaches.

 The Precision approach radar (PAR) radar-based ground-controlled approach (GCA), provides the pilot with the necessary horizontal and vertical guidance via VHF- or UHF-voice-communication link.
 The ATC-controller “talks the pilot down” with the PAR derived guidance information displayed on a special Plan position indicator (PPI) via VHF- or UHF-voice-communication.
 PAR GCA requires no equipment in the aircraft other than the VHF- or UHF-communication equipment, but requires the pilot and controller to be certified for this use.

 The second ICAO standard system for precision approach up to CAT-III is the microwave landing system (MLS) which was also planned for implementation by NATO to replace PAR.
 Due to the foreseen availability of cost-free GPS service for civil use and later the promise of DGPS, to provide additional correctional data via a VHF-Data-Link to improve reliability up to CAT-I level, most states opted to delay, until today, the implementation of MLS.
 In addition to the cost for the ground-based MLS system, aircraft operators were forced to equip aircraft, in addition to the MLS-receiver, with a C-Band antenna.
-The retrofit of a C-Band antenna in the aircraft's fuselage is more time consuming and costly than just retrofitting an MLS-receiver.
+The retrofit of a C-Band antenna in the aircraft's fuselage is more time-consuming and costly than just retrofitting an MLS-receiver.
 However more than thousand fixed and transportable MLS systems have been deployed, e.g. in Europe, and more than thousand civil and military aircraft were equipped with MLS equipment and antenna and in use for about a decade.